Ananya0667/LinuxKernelDevelopment/README.md

 ## Building the Linux Kernel

-Comprehensive instructions on how to build the Linux kernel from source.
+Instructions on how to build the Linux kernel from source.
 This includes:

 - Installing necessary packages such as `git`, `fakeroot`, and `build-essential`.
 - Cloning the Linux kernel source from the official repository.